-This is the story about a changed woman named Marites Curato, 54 years old, married, has one child and is a rice farmer in Brgy.
-Los Angeles.
+This is the story about a changed woman named Marites Curato, 54 years old, married, has one child and is a rice farmer in the community (Brg) of Los Angeles.

 She joined the project and attended the pre membership workshop in September 16, 2014.
 Marites was a silent and shy type as a member.
-Typically attended all the trainings, workshops and meetings but never participated in any discussion nor shared her idea to others.
+She typically attended all the trainings, workshops and meetings but never participated in any discussion nor shared her idea to others.

-At first, she felt happy, flattered and challenged because she seems like being promoted from merely a member-participant to member – facilitator that would go to other places.
-However, she also felt afraid because she is going to facilitate a workshop, stand and talk in front of people.
+At first, she felt happy, flattered, and challenged because it seemed like she was been promoted from merely a member-participant to member – facilitator that would go to other places.
+However, she also felt afraid because she was going to facilitate a workshop, stand and talk in front of people.

-But with her eagerness and determination to learn, through her co members’ help.
-She continues coaching and exposing herself into series of workshops and she was able to make it.
+But with her eagerness and determination to learn, through her co members’ help, she continued coaching and exposing herself into series of workshops and she was able to make it.